SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Teachers

 1. Do you want to be a teacher in the future?
+   Yeah.
+I would like to be a teacher in the future.
+On the one hand, the job is relatively stable and I will not need to worry about unemployment if I become a teacher.
+On the other hand, it is a challenging vocation and I can improve my professional skills during the process of teaching and research.
+What's more, I can meet with many excellent friends and students, which is pretty exciting. (工作稳定+提升技能+结识朋友)
 2. Do you remember one of your teachers?
+   Yeah.
+Of course.
+To be honest, I can remember nearly all of my teachers in my life.
+They have different characteristics and teaching methods.
 3. Do you have a favorite teacher?
+   Yes.
+I think it must be my math teacher when I study in the junior high school.
+He is a disabled person who has lost his right arm in an accident.
+But he is strong-minded and diligent.
+After getting his bachelor's degree, he gave up the high salary in cities and chose to become a teacher in the rural area.
+I always look up to him as a role model and I really appreciate his help during that time.

 ## 第二与第三部分